-Prong collars, also known as pinch collars, are used as a temporary tool to communicate to a dog when a dangerous or offensive behavior is unacceptable.
-Humans and dogs naturally experience a language barrier, as humans are extremely verbal communicators and dogs are very nonverbal communicators.
-When used correctly, prong collars mimic the correction that a dog naturally gives to other dogs and puppies.
-Dogs understand this sensation which makes it much easier for us to communicate that behaviors are unacceptable to them.
+A prong collar, also known as a pinch collar, is used as a temporary tool to communicate to a dog when a dangerous or offensive behavior is unacceptable.
+Humans and dogs naturally experience a language barrier, as humans are extremely verbal communicators and dogs are very non-verbal communicators.

 How do dogs learn with e-collars?